suffolklibraries/lgc/content/collections/events/flower-show-26-07.md

   [brandonanddistrictgardenclub@gmail.com](mailto:brandonanddistrictgardenclub@gmail.com)
 updated_by: c86ef296-82a8-4c92-8104-8f274952842b
-updated_at: 1750173251
+updated_at: 1750174215
 duplicated_from: 661ed6d7-2a16-4ebd-b2c6-97ceab687dd5
 ---
-Join our vibrant community of green thumbs, novice gardeners, and nature enthusiasts.
+Come along and join the fun!